Family Meals Focus

 Are current guidelines helpful?
 Do they do harm?

 Child obesity screening, which leads to trying to get children to eat less and move more, doesn’t work1, 2 and harms children and families.
 Children feel bad about themselves and react to food restriction by eating more, not less.
-In spite of finding that even expensive and ambitious policy-drive interventions produce only slight weight loss, a U.S. Department of Health and Human Services task force recommended them still again: screening for children whose BMI exceeds the 85th or 95th BMI percentile, getting children to eat lower calorie food, limiting food portion sizes, and increasing physical activity.
+In spite of finding that even expensive and ambitious policy-drive interventions produce only slight weight loss, a U.S. Department of Health and Human Services task force recommended them still again: screening for children whose BMI exceeds the 85th or 95th BMI percentile, getting children to eat lower calorie food, limiting food portion sizes, and exhorting children to be more active.

 Obesity interventions don’t work

 In a November, 2016, review on screening and intervention for child and adolescent obesity, the US Preventive Services Task Force published the daunting conclusion that even ambitious policy-driven interventions for child overweight produce “small and highly variable” weight loss.
 These ambitious interventions that produced these small results are multidisciplinary, behavioral and even family-based approaches in specialized obesity clinics, and provide at least 26 hours of intervention.2 The panel reached their conclusions after reviewing thousands of journal articles, arriving at over 300 references, and throwing out over 450 published studies.
 These are very low returns on ambitious and expensive investments of time and effort.
 However, the panel recommended making the same interventions over and over, and extending the interventions to schools, public health, and community recreation.